cpkb-bluezoo/gumdrop/README.md

 ![gumdrop logo](https://www.nongnu.org/gumdrop/gumdrop.png "gumdrop logo")

-This is gumdrop, a multipurpose Java server using asynchronous, event-driven I/O. It supports:
+This is gumdrop, a multipurpose Java server framework using asynchronous, non-blocking, event-driven I/O. It supports:
 - a generic, extensible server framework that can transparently handle TLS connections from clients
     - keystore/truststore configuration